-11 See Section 68 of the Education and Inspections Act 2006
+14 See Section 68 of the Education and Inspections Act 2006

-- 3. in the case of any other foundation or voluntary school the person or body by whom the foundation governors are appointed; and - 4. such other persons as the Secretary of State considers appropriate.
+- 2. in the case of a Church of England school or a Roman Catholic Church school the appropriate diocesan authority; - 3. in the case of any other foundation or voluntary school the person or body by whom the foundation governors are appointed; and - 4. such other persons as the Secretary of State considers appropriate.